NaverCloudTrustServices/PolicyDocument/README.md

 ### 4.9.9 On-Line Revocation/Status Checking Availability

-The following only applies for communicating the status of Certificates which include an Authority Information Access extension with an id-ad-ocsp accessMethod.
+The following only applies for communicating the status of Certificates and Precertificates which include an Authority Information Access extension with an id-ad-ocsp accessMethod.
+The following applies for communicating the status of all Certificates for which an OCSP responder is willing or required to respond.
 OCSP responses conform to RFC 6960 and/or RFC 5019.
 They are either:

-> 1\.
-Signed by the CA that issued the Certificates whose revocation
-> status they indicate, or
+1. Signed by the CA that issued the Certificates whose revocation status they indicate, or
->
-> 2\.
-Signed by an OCSP Responder whose Certificate is signed by the CA
-> that issued the Certificate whose revocation status is indicated.
-The
-> OCSP Responder\'s signing Certificate contains an extension of type
-> id-pkix-ocsp-nocheck, as defined by RFC 6960.
+2. Signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is indicated.
+The OCSP Responder's signing Certificate contains an extension of type id-pkix-ocsp-nocheck, as defined by RFC 6960.

+OCSP responders operated by NAVER Cloud Trust Services SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.
+NAVER Cloud Trust Services processes the Nonce extension (1.3.6.1.5.5.7.48.1.2) in accordance with RFC 8954.
+For the status of a Subscriber Certificate or its corresponding Precertificate:

+•	An authoritative OCSP response be available (i.e. the responder does not respond with the “unknown” status) starting no more than 15 minutes after the Certificate or Precertificate is first published or otherwise made available.
+•	For OCSP responses with validity intervals less than sixteen hours, NAVER Cloud Trust Services provides an updated OCSP response prior to one-half of the validity period before the nextUpdate.
+•	For OCSP responses with validity intervals greater than or equal to sixteen hours, NAVER Cloud Trust Services provides an updated OCSP response at least eight hours prior to the nextUpdate, and no later than four days after the thisUpdate.

+For the status of a Subordinate CA Certificate, NAVER Cloud Trust Services provides an updated OCSP response at least every twelve months, and within 24 hours after revoking the Certificate.
+OCSP responses for Subscriber Certificates have a validity interval greater than or equal to eight hours and less than or equal to ten days.
+The validity interval of an OCSP response is the difference in time between the thisUpdate and nextUpdate field, inclusive.
+For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.
+A certificate serial is “assigned” if:
+•	a Certificate or Precertificate with that serial number has been issued by the Issuing CA; or
+•	a Precertificate with that serial number has been issued by a Precertificate Signing Certificate, as defined in Section 7.1.2.4, associated with the Issuing CA.
+A certificate serial is “unassigned” if it is not “assigned”.
+If the OCSP responder receives a request for the status of a certificate serial number that is “unassigned”, then the responder does not respond with a “good” status.
+If the OCSP responder is for a CA that is not Technically Constrained in line with Section 7.1.2.3 or Section 7.1.2.5, the responder does not respond with a “good” status for such requests.

 ### 4.9.10 On-Line Revocation Checking Requirements {#on-line-revocation-checking-requirements-1}

-The following only applies for communicating the status of Certificates which include an Authority Information Access extension with an id-ad-ocsp accessMethod.

-OCSP responders operated by NAVER Cloud Trust Services SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.

-For the status of Subscriber Certificates1.
-OCSP responses have a validity interval greater than or equal to eight hours; 2.
-OCSP responses have a validity interval less than or equal to ten days; 3.
-For OCSP responses with validity intervals less than sixteen hours, then the NAVER Cloud Trust Services update the information provided via an Online Certificate Status Protocol prior to one‐half of the validity period before the nextUpdate.
-4. For OCSP responses with validity intervals greater than or equal to sixteen hours, then NAVER Cloud Trust Services update the information provided via an Online Certificate Status Protocol at least eight hours prior to the nextUpdate, and no later than four days after the thisUpdate.

-For the status of Subordinate CA Certificates: • NAVER Cloud Trust Services SHALL update information provided via an Online Certificate Status Protocol i. at least every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for the status of a certificate serial number that is "unused", then the responder should not respond with a "good" status.
-If the OCSP responder is for a CA that is not Technically Constrained in line with Section 7.1.5 of the Baseline Requirements, this CP/CPS, the responder must not respond with a "good" status for such requests.

-NAVER Cloud Trust Services may monitor the OCSP responder for requests for "unused" serial numbers as part of its security response procedures.

-The OCSP responder may provide definitive responses about "reserved" certificate serial numbers, as if there was a corresponding Certificate that matches the Precertificate \[RFC6962\].
-1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or 2.
-"reserved" if a Precertificate \[RFC6962\] with that serial number has been issued by a. the Issuing CA; or b. a Precertificate Signing Certificate \[RFC6962\] associated with the Issuing CA; or 3. "unused" if neither of the previous conditions are met.
+No Stipulation.

 ### 4.9.11 Other Forms of Revocation Advertisements Available